seanfisk/juniper-network-connect-vpn-applescript/README.md

 ## GVSU

 As mentioned, this was created for use with GVSU's VPN.
-If you are a GVSU user, please use these command lines.
+If you are a GVSU user, please use the following sample command-lines:

 ### Student